The best receiver will boost your audiovisual equipment, bringing powerful sound to your speakers and impressive visual effects to your television.

 Connected speakers include a host of rotary devices, including many compatible with Dolby Atmos, including floor, bookshelf, and center channel models Pioneer Elite, Aperion Audio Verus Grand, Bowers & Wilkins CM8 S2, Elac UB5, Paradigm subwoofer Monitor 8, and GoldenEar SuperSub XXL technology.

 However, our range of test speakers is continually changing with new acquisitions.
-While we ran through any receiver’s auto setup routine to gauge its accuracy and user experience.
+We ran through any receiver’s auto setup routine to gauge its accuracy and user experience.

 We finally ran a manual calibration using an analog SPL meter, carefully choosing the connected speakers’ crossover points based on low-frequency response.
 We were measured in the room.
 The surround speaker layout will vary between 7.2 and 5.2.4.